nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Filtering all appointments <a name="filter-all-appointments"/>

+1. Searches through all appointment based on the filter parameters provided.

+    1. Prerequisites: None, but if there are no appointments added, upcoming filter searches will not return any results.

+    2. Test case: `appt -u`<br>
+       Expected: All appointments in the appointment records will be listed in the appointment list.

+    3. Test case: `appt -f p/Aaron`<br>
+       Expected: Searches for appointments that has a patient with a name that contains the keyword `Aaron` in it and displays the results in the appointment list.

+    4. Test case: `appt -f p/Aaron Yeoh`<br>
+        Expected: Searches for appointments that has a patient with a name that contains the keyword `Aaron` **or** `Yeoh` in it and displays the results in the appointment list.

+    5. Test case: `appt -f d/Irfan`<br>
+       Expected: Searches for appointments that has a doctor with a name that contains the keyword `Irfan` in it and displays the results in the appointment list.

+    6. Test case: `appt -f d/Irfan Ibrahim`<br>
+        Expected: Searches for appointments that has a doctor with a name that contains the keyword `Irfan` **or** `Ibrahim` in it and displays the results in the appointment list.

+    7. Test case: `appt -f s/01/11/2021`<br>
+        Expected: Searches for appointments that has a starting date after `01/11/2021` [inclusive] and displays the results in the appointment list.

+    8. Test case: `appt -f e/30/11/2021`<br>
+        Expected: Searches for appointments that has a starting date before `31/11/2021` [inclusive] and displays the results in the appointment list.

+    9. Test case: `appt -f p/Aaron e/Irfan s/01/11/2021 e/30/11/2021`<br>
+        Expected: Searches for appointments that has a patient with a name that contains the keyword `Aaron` in it, a doctor with a name that contains the keyword `Irfan` in it and has a starting date after `01/11/2021` [inclusive] and before `30/11/2021` [inclusive].

 ### Filtering upcoming appointments <a name="filter-upcoming-appointments"/>

+1. Searches for upcoming appointment based on the filter parameters provided.
+An appointment is considered upcoming if it has a date and time greater or equal than the current date and time.

+    1. Prerequisites: None, but if there are no appointments added, upcoming filter searches will not return any results.

+    2. Test case: `appt -u`<br>
+       Expected: All upcoming appointments in the appointment records will be listed in the appointment list.

+    3. Test case: `appt -u p/Aaron`<br>
+       Expected: Searches for upcoming appointments that has a patient name with `aaron` in it and displays the results in the appointment list.

+    4. Test case: `appt -u p/Aaron Yeoh`<br>
+      Expected: Searches for upcoming appointments that has a patient with a name that contains the keyword `Aaron` **or** `Yeoh` in it and displays the results in the appointment list.

+    5. Test case: `appt -u d/Irfan`<br>
+       Expected: Searches for appointments that has a patient name with `aaron` in it and displays the results in the appointment list.

+   6. Test case: `appt -u d/Irfan Ibrahim`<br>
+      Expected: Searches for appointments that has a doctor with a name that contains the keyword `Irfan` **or** `Ibrahim` in it and displays the results in the appointment list.

 ### Listing all appointments for today <a name="list-appointments"/>

 ### Saving data  <a name="saving-data"/>